graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 ---
 id: field-paths
-title: Field Paths
+title: Virtual Graph Types
-sidebar_label: Field Paths
+sidebar_label: Virtual Graph Types
 ---

-## What is Field Pathing?
+## What is a Virtual Graph Type?

 When we reason about ASP.NET MVC, routing comes naturally.
 We define a URL and perform an HTTP request to fetch data.